Aboriginal Australian group encouraged but wary of South32's engagement

 “(But) it remains to be seen whether they will ultimately decide to do the bare minimum that is necessary to comply with their legal obligations, or whether they will instead choose to respect Noongar wishes,” she said.

-On the earnings call, Kerr said South32 has reviewed how it manages its relationships with Indigenous partners after the Jukaan incident.
+On the earnings call, Kerr said South32 has reviewed how it manages its relationships with Indigenous partners after the Juukan incident.

 “In that space, we didn’t see ourselves having major gaps, but surely like all processes, we found an opportunity to improve,” he said.